-The Company faces competition for program distribution from other producers of Filipino programming.
+The Company faces competition for distribution of its programming from other producers of Filipino programming.
 ABS-CBN also competes with other programming providers for channel space and compensation for carriage from cable television operators and other multi-channel distributors.
-For such program services, distributors select programming based on various considerations, including the price charged for the programming and the quality, quantity and variety of programming.
+For such program services, distributors select programming based on various considerations, including the prices charged for the programming and the quality, quantity and variety of programming.